ChiaraCati/FlooData/README.md

 the data of the regions from the cartographic systems of ISPRA
 </br>

-The second project made available by ISPRA we used for creating FlooData is **[IdroGEO](https://idrogeo.isprambiente.it/app/)**, a platform allowing consultation of download and sharing of data, maps, reports, and documents of the Italian Landslide Inventory - IFFI.
-The platform has an [Open Data section](https://idrogeo.isprambiente.it/app/page/open-data) from which it is possible to download data concerning landslides, available in Open format and with [CreativeCommons](https://creativecommons.org/) licences.
+The second ISPRA project we used for creating FlooData is **[IdroGEO](https://idrogeo.isprambiente.it/app/)**, a platform allowing consultation, download and sharing of data, maps, reports, and documents of the Italian Landslide Inventory - [IFFI](https://www.progettoiffi.isprambiente.it/en/).
+The platform has an [Open Data section](https://idrogeo.isprambiente.it/app/page/open-data), where one can download data concerning landslides, available in Open format and with [Creative Commons](https://creativecommons.org/) licences.
 </br>
 </br>

-Another platform we used is [MinERva](https://datacatalog.regione.emilia-romagna.it/catalogCTA/dataset).
+Another platform we used is **[MinERva](https://datacatalog.regione.emilia-romagna.it/catalogCTA/dataset)**.
-MinERva is the point of reference and information sharing held by the Directorate General for Territory and Environment Care of the **[Region of Emilia Romagna](https://www.regione.emilia-romagna.it/)**.
+MinERva is the point of reference and information sharing held by the Directorate General for Territory and Environment Care of the *[Region of Emilia Romagna](https://www.regione.emilia-romagna.it/)*.
 It contains various databases classified following the Comprehensive Knowledge Archive Network [(CKAN)](https://ckan.org/) grouping and of the UN 2030 Agenda in [Sustainable Development Goals](https://www.un.org/en/sustainable-development-goals), an open-source and web-based system, for data gathering, cataloguing and dissemination.
 </br>

-[OpenCoesione](https://opencoesione.gov.it/it/) – the [Italian government](https://www.governo.it/)'s open gov initiative on cohesion policies in Italy – make available datasets offering a partial return of the monitoring system managed by the [State General Accounting](http://www.rgs.mef.gov.it/); in a form suitable to respond to the cognitive interests of citizens.
-In the [Open Data section](https://opencoesione.gov.it/it/opendata/#!progetti_section) datasets on projects are available for download and re-use.
+[OpenCoesione](https://opencoesione.gov.it/it/) – the [Italian government](https://www.governo.it/)'s open gov initiative on cohesion policies in Italy – makes their datasets available, offering a partial return of the monitoring system managed by the [State General Accounting](http://www.rgs.mef.gov.it/); in a form suitable to respond to the cognitive interests of citizens.
+In the [Open Data section](https://opencoesione.gov.it/it/opendata/#!progetti_section), the datasets on projects are available for download and re-use.

-The final data source employed in the construction of FlooData datasets is a [GitHub repository](https://github.com/MatteoHenryChinaski/Comuni-Italiani-2018-Sql-Json-excel) by [Matteo Henry Chinaski](https://github.com/MatteoHenryChinaski).
+The final data source employed in the construction of FlooData datasets is a **[GitHub repository](https://github.com/MatteoHenryChinaski/Comuni-Italiani-2018-Sql-Json-excel)** by [Matteo Henry Chinaski](https://github.com/MatteoHenryChinaski).
 The author does not provide a licence or waiver for the data they created.
 However, it is possible to collaborate and freely download the dataset without specifying any legal restrictions.
 The data contained in this resource is of topological and topographical nature: place names, coordinates, ISTAT codes, dimensions and statistics (out of date) of different Italian areas, spanning from single municipalities to the entire national territory.

 ## 📂 Original and mashed-up datasets